 Porphyria cutanea tarda (PCT) is the most common type of porphyria.

-What are the symptoms of PCT?
+What are the clinical features of porphyria cutanea tarda?

-- Sores (erosions) following relatively minor injuries
+- Slow to heal crusted erosions following minor injuries

-- Fluid filled blisters (vesicles and bullae)
+- Fluid or blood-filled blisters

 - Increased sensitivity to the sun